 - Form I-94 (or other documentation showing your dates of arrival or departure).

-- If you are engaged in optional practical training or employment due to severe economic necessity, Form I-766 or Form I-688B.
+- If you are engaged in optional practical training or employment due to severe economic necessity, documentation showing permission to work in the United States.

 - A statement from your employer indicating the amount of the reimbursement your employer provided and the amount of the credit or refund your employer claimed or you authorized your employer to claim.
-If you cannot obtain this statement from your employer, you must provide this information on your own statement and explain why you are not attaching a statement from your employer or on Form 8316 claiming your employer will not issue the refund.
+If you cannot obtain this statement from your employer, you must provide this information on your own statement and explain why you are not attaching a statement from your employer or on Form 8316 Information Regarding Request for Refund of Social Security Tax Erroneously Withheld on Wages Received by a Nonresident Alien on an F, J, or M Type Visa claiming your employer will not issue the refund.

 - If you were exempt from social security and Medicare tax for only part of the year, pay statements showing the tax paid during the period you were exempt.

-For additional information, please refer to the Refund of Taxes Withheld in Error topic in IRS Publication 519 U.S. Tax Guide for Aliens.
+For additional information, please refer to the Refund of Taxes Withheld in Error topic on page 39 of IRS Publication 519 U.S. Tax Guide for Aliens.